 - Infection is transmitted via respiratory droplets, which can remain active and contagious, either airborne or on surfaces, for up to 2 hours.

 - Initial infection and viral replication occur locally in tracheal and bronchial epithelial cells.

-- After 2-4 days, measles virus infects local lymphatic tissues, perhaps carried by pulmonary macrophages.
+- After 2-4 days, the measles virus infects local lymphatic tissues, perhaps carried by pulmonary macrophages.

-- Measles virus infection causes a generalized immunosuppression marked by decreases in delayed-type hypersensitivity, interleukin (IL)-12 production and antigen-specific lymphoproliferative responses that persist for weeks to months after the acute infection.
+- Measles virus infection causes generalized immunosuppression marked by decreases in delayed-type hypersensitivity, interleukin (IL)-12 production, and antigen-specific lymphoproliferative responses that persist for weeks to months after the acute infection.

 Statistics and Incidences